 For a bit more detail, read on.

-The cargo box provides ample capacity—140 litres or 5 cubic feet (in the first prototype)
+The cargo box provides ample capacity—about 240 litres or 8.5 cubic feet

 For comparison, daypacks generally hold around 15 to 25 L, a typical carry-on suitcase fits around 40 L, and most meal delivery bags are in the 25 L to 70 L range.

 Or if this is easier for you to visualize: a 240 L cargo box has enough space for about 75 six-packs, or 450 standard US beverage cans.

 The cargo box on the production model will be substantially larger than the cargo box in the first prototype—which at 140 L already has plenty of room for stuff, as you can see in the clip below.
 (Thanks to careful design, the production model will have additional cargo capacity while maintaining the utility scooter's compact and easy-to-balance overall form.
 The production model will also include a locking lid on the cargo box to keep your items secure.)

 At the same time, the cargo box is narrower than the handlebars of a typical scooter or bicycle

 So, the utility scooter fits comfortably in a typical bike lane, and it's easy to park.